-UTAD is your personal account that allows you to use many of UT's online resources.
-Your UTAD account gives you access to your University e-mail account.
-You can access this at email.utoledo.edu with your UTAD username and password.
-Students are required to check their University provided email addresses at least daily for updates, eNewsletters, and other University related communication.
+UTAD is the personal account that allows students to use many of UT's online resources.
+The UTAD account gives students access to a University e-mail account.
+Students can access this at email.utoledo.edu with the UTAD username and password.
 It is the official means of communication from UT.
-Your UTAD account also gives you access to the myUT portal, a secure personalized Web site with a single access point for information.
-At the myUT portal (myut.utoledo.edu), you can access Student Self-Service, register for classes, view tuition bills, consolidate your e-mail and get important UT updates.
+The UTAD account also provides access to the myUT portal, a secure personalized Web site with a single access point for information.
+At the myUT portal (myut.utoledo.edu), students can access Student Self-Service, register for classes, view tuition bills, consolidate e-mail and get important UT updates.